NateBoi4/UE5_VR_Demo_Project/README.md

 The requirements for this demo project to be completed would be:

-A UI/Menu system through which players can access their objects
+* A UI/Menu system through which players can access their objects

-An array of set objects for the player to manipulate through play.
+* An array of set objects for the player to manipulate through play.
 (To make this more game-like, this list could be expanded as time goes on, or as more objects are placed.)

-The player should have the ability to manipulate objects using VR controller inputs.
+* The player should have the ability to manipulate objects using VR controller inputs.

-The player should have the ability to create simple effects (Lighting, Time, Clouds(rain, snow, lightning), Fog, etc.)
+* The player should have the ability to create simple effects (Lighting, Time, Clouds(rain, snow, lightning), Fog, etc.)

+* The player can add elemental effects to the world (water, fire, ice, mud, etc.)

 Optional: The player should have the ability to save and load the "levels" that they have created.